Talent-Catalog/talentcatalog/README.md

 ### Master branch ###

 The main branch is "master".
-We only merge and push into "master" when we are deploying to production (deployment to production is automatic, triggered by any push to "master" - see Deployment section below).
+We only merge and push into "master" when we are ready to deploy to production (rebuild and upload of build artifacts to the production environment is automatic, triggered by any push to "master".
+See Deployment section below).

 Master should only be accessed directly when staging is merged into it, triggering deployment to production.
 You should not